Illinois Online Food Handler Course Details

 Course Outline

-Personal Hygiene and Food Safety
+Personal Hygiene

 The second module covers personal hygiene standards and the basics of food safety.
 Discover proper practices for washing your hands, covering your hair and more.
 You'll also learn about jewelry that can cause safety and health issues while you handle or prepare food.
 If you do not follow good personal hygiene, it is possible to introduce harmful bacteria into food.